 If you are looking for a great UV sterilizer for your aquarium, this is in our opinion one of the better options;

 Coralife Turbo-Twist Ultraviolet Sterilizer

 This is a great large UV sterilizer to consider.
-(You can check the current price here).
+(You can check the current price at Amazon here).
 One of the best parts about it is that it can handle huge aquariums of up to 500 gallons.
 Moreover, it can handle both fresh and salt water tanks, a very versatile feature indeed.